vel0h/TCastAPI/README.txt

 Finally, a TCast API!
-Documentatino soon to come.
+Documentation soon to come.